apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

 ## Spark Master web UI
 Spark provides a web console that can be used to verify information about the cluster.
-To access it, find the `PUBLIC-ADDRESS` of the spark application and expose it:
+To access it, find the `Public address` of the spark application and expose it:

     juju status spark